 At the end of the Mall, Bethesda Terrace and Fountain will keep you busy for a while and from here, you can choose between approaching the Conservatory Water, with its remote-controlled boats and the Alice in Wonderland statue; or walk across the cheesy Bow Bridge to see the lake from there.
 Finally, if you are a Beatles fan, do not miss the tribute to John Lennon, Strawberry Fields.

 6 PM: Rooftop views

-To end this 48 hours in new york on a high note, all lovers of wonderful views, photography, and architecture should climb to one of NYC iconic viewpoints before leaving the city.
+To end these 48 hours in new york on a high note, all lovers of wonderful views, photography, and architecture should climb to one of NYC’s iconic viewpoints before leaving the city.
 Whether you decide to go for the Empire State – you can sort your Empire State building tickets before to avoid unnecessary queuing – or the Top of the Rock in the Rockefeller building; absorbing Manhattan and beyond from the heights is an experience you will remember for the rest of your life.

-If you’re lucky enough to have a bit more time in the city, or if your 48 hours in NYC turn into a few days in New York city, these ideas should keep you busy.
+If you’re lucky enough to have a bit more time in the city, or if your 48 hours in NYC turn into a few days in New York City, these ideas should keep you busy.
 Enjoy your time in the Big Apple!

 PS: Should we add something else to these two days in New York itinerary?
 Let us know in the comments below!